NSPCC Helpline Helping adults protect children

 The NSPCC Helpline is staffed by trained professionals who can provide expert advice and support.
 We’re here if you’re concerned about a child, if you’re a parent or carer looking for advice, or if you’re a professional in need of information and guidance.

-Whatever your worry - call the NSPCC on 0808 800 5000, we can help.
-Our voice Helpline operates between the hours of 8am and 10pm Monday to Friday and 9am and 6pm at the weekends.
-You can contact us outside of these hours by email at firstname.lastname@example.org.
-It’s free and you don’t have to say who you are.
-If you think a child is at immediate risk of harm, please call the Police on 999.
+Due to an increase in demand across our service, our voice helpline is currently operating between the hours of Tuesday to Friday 10am - 4pm.
+However, you can contact us 24hrs a day by email at email@example.com.
+It's free and you don't have to say who you are.
+If you think a child is at immediate risk of harm, please call the police on 999.

 Worried about a child?

 Whatever you’re worried about, contact the NSPCC Helpline.
 We’ve got advice to help.

 If you are emailing to report a concern about abuse, please include the child or children's names and address if possible.
 We need this information to take steps to keep the child or children safe.

 Pan fyddwch chi’n ffonio’r llinell gymorth gallwch chi ddweud eich bod eisiau siarad mewn iaith arall.
 Byddwn yn cofnodi ychydig o fanylion sylfaenol ac yn trefnu i’ch ffonio chi’n ôl gyda chyfieithydd Cymraeg.
 Gallwch chi hefyd anfon negeseuon e-bost Cymraeg.
 Mae gennym lawer mwy o wybodaeth am riportio cam-drin.

 Tips and advice to help cope with coronavirus (COVID-19)

 Visit our coronavirus advice hub for tips and advice for parents and carers - from talking to a child worried about coronavirus to taking care of your mental health and much more.